petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-settings-ui-reference.md

 **Site ID**: A unique number automatically generated for a Site at its creation.
 This ID is permanent and cannot be changed.

 **Name**: Set a site's title using the *Name* field.
-This title is displayed in the browser's title bar as well as the header for each site page.
+This title appears in the browser's title bar as well as the header for each site page.
 You can also localize a site's name via the *Language Flag* button.

 **Description**: Use the *Description* field to explain a site's purpose.
 You can also localize a site's description via the *Language Flag* button.